Henjō: Hen na Joshikōsei Amaguri Senko

 (変女〜変な女子高生 甘栗千子〜, Henjō: Hen na Joshikōsei Amaguri Senko) is a Japanese manga series written and illustrated by Yoshiru Konogi.
 It started publishing in Hakusensha's seinen manga magazine Young Animal Island (later renamed Young Animal Innocent) from September 2012 to March 2014 and started a regular serialization in the publisher's Young Animal magazine in March 2015.
-The series' chapters have been compiled into 19 tankōbon volumes as of August 2024.
-A spin-off series, Eroko-san on the Attack, began serialization in Young Animal in July 2019, and another spin-off, Sekirara Hime to Minus Ōji, was published on the Manga Park website from August 2017 to April 2019.
+The series' chapters have been compiled into 22 tankōbon volumes as of August 2026.
+A spin-off series, Eroko-san on the Attack, was serialized in Young Animal from July 2019 to September 2025, and another spin-off, Sekirara Hime to Minus Ōji, was published on the Manga Park website from August 2017 to April 2019.

 Plot

 The series follows Senko Amaguri, a high school girl whose family runs a cleaning and repair service.
 She encounters Ryō Takamura and Kōhei Sugita, two friends looking for a job.
 She becomes interested in Ryō after following them to the restroom and noticing that his penis has phimosis.
 The two become employees at the company, where they have to deal ith Senko's strong interest in sex.